MicahElliott/mrswlf/README.md

 ### Mrs. You (version without thumb-`o`):

 I feel that `o` on thumb is awesome _once you get used to it_.
+Yes, it's slow to type `oo`.
-However, someone may come along and prove it's a terrible idea.
+And Someone may come along and prove it's a terrible idea.
 I think that's unlikely, but here are a couple thumbless variants just in case, or if you don't have thumbs.
+Also, foot pedal??

 ```
 w l f p b   j Y O U '